ibm-cloud-docs/FileStorage/duplicate-volume.md

 slcli file volume-convert <dependent-vol-id>
 ```

 The conversion process can take some time to complete.
-The bigger the volume, the longer it takes to convert it.
+The bigger the volume is, the longer it takes to convert it.
 Use the following command to check on the progress.

 ```python
 slcli file duplicate-convert-status <dependent-vol-id>